 The park has a inviting landscape and I can totally see it as a very nice place for some day-hikes.
 If I would live nearby (including Reykjavik) I could totally see myself going for a lot of hikes there.

 As you might notice, there are not much woods in Iceland.
-This is true, Iceland's woods were razed by the vikings.
+This is true, Iceland’s woods were razed by the vikings.
 The forest service says, in the 9th century, when the settlement begun, about 25-40% of Icelands area contained birch forests and woodland.
 Around mid of the 20th century the wood reached a minimum, with only 1% of the area being the typical Icelandic birchwoods.
 Nowadays there are re-forestation programs established and the people try to re-establish different types of forests, with birch being the governing type.
-[Forest Service]
+See their Forest Service website for more info.

 Anyways, Þingvellir is absolutely brilliant to visit from the landscape point of view.
 It’s between two tectonic plates and in the middle of the national park you can see a valley, formed by the plates drifting away.
 Because there is a nearby lake, between the tectonic plates, there is a (not too deep) void, where you can go diving: in Silfra.
 We decided already in Reykjavik to go on a snorkeling tour there.
 It’s costy but it was worth it: The water is crystal clear, and you’re diving in a world filled with blue and green.
 The colors are amazing and it’s an experience you won’t regret.
 Silfra advertises the experience with the “clearest water on earth” (not commenting on that) Also, it’s cold, but you will get a dry-suit.